daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

     export CF_Key="MY_SECRET_KEY_SUCH_SECRET"
     export CF_Email="myemail@example.com"

+If you generated an API Token, instead of using your global account key, set CF_Token instead.

+    export CF_Token="MY_SECRET_TOKEN_SUCH_SECRET"
+    export CF_Email="myemail@example.com"

 In case you use another DNS service, check the `dnsapi` directory.
 Instructions for many DNS providers are already included.
 You can also find instructions on how to add another DNS service there, although that requires some software development skills.

 ## Creating the certificate